VDA5050/VDA5050/VDA5050_EN.md

 headerId | uint32 | Header ID of the message. <br>The headerId is defined per topic and incremented by 1 with each sent (but not necessarily received) message. timestamp | string | Timestamp (ISO 8601, UTC); YYYY-MM-DDTHH:mm:ss.fffZ (e.g., "2017-04-15T11:40:03.123Z"). version | string | Version of the protocol [Major].[Minor].[Patch] (e.g., 1.3.2).
-manufacturer | string | Manufacturer of the AGV. serialNumber | string | Serial number of the AGV. connectionState | string | Enum {'ONLINE', 'OFFLINE', 'HIBERNATING', 'CONNECTIONBROKEN'}<br><br>'ONLINE': connection between AGV and broker is active.<br><br>'OFFLINE': connection between AGV and broker has gone offline in a coordinated way. <br><br>'HIBERNATING': The AGV enters a low‑power state and stops sending state messages.
+manufacturer | string | Manufacturer of the mobile robot. serialNumber | string | Serial number of the mobile robot. connectionState | string | Enum {'ONLINE', 'OFFLINE', 'HIBERNATING', 'CONNECTIONBROKEN'}<br><br>'ONLINE': connection between mobile robot and broker is active.<br><br>'OFFLINE': connection between mobile robot and broker has gone offline in a coordinated way. <br><br>'HIBERNATING': The mobile robot enters a low‑power state and stops sending state messages.
 A connection to the MQTT broker may remain active but is not required.
 This mode is intended for power saving or communication reduction.
-The AGV can later transition to ONLINE when instructed or via a configured wake‑up mechanism.<br><br> 'CONNECTIONBROKEN': the connection between AGV and broker has unexpectedly ended.
+The mobile robot can later transition to ONLINE when instructed or via a configured wake‑up mechanism.<br><br> 'CONNECTIONBROKEN': the connection between mobile robot and broker has unexpectedly ended.

 The last will message will not be sent, when a connection is ended in a graceful way by using an MQTT disconnection command.
 The last will message is only sent by the broker, if the connection is unexpectedly interrupted.

-**Note**: Due to the nature of the last will feature in MQTT, the last will message is defined during the connection phase between the AGV and the MQTT broker.
+**Note**: Due to the nature of the last will feature in MQTT, the last will message is defined during the connection phase between the mobile robot and the MQTT broker.
 As a result, the timestamp and headerId fields will always be outdated.

-AGV wants to disconnect gracefully:
+Mobile robot wants to disconnect gracefully:

-1. AGV sends "uagv/v2/manufacturer/SN/connection" with `connectionState` set to `OFFLINE`.
+1. Mobile robot sends "uagv/v2/manufacturer/SN/connection" with `connectionState` set to `OFFLINE`.
 2. Disconnect the MQTT connection with a disconnect command.

-AGV comes online:
+Mobile robot comes online:

 1. Set the last will to "uagv/v2/manufacturer/SN/connection" with the field `connectionState` set to `CONNECTIONBROKEN`, when the MQTT connection is created.
 2. Send the topic "uagv/v2/manufacturer/SN/connection" with `connectionState` set to `ONLINE`.

 All messages on this topic shall be sent with a retained flag.

-When connection between the AGV and the broker stops unexpectedly, the broker will send the last will topic: "uagv/v2/manufacturer/SN/connection" with the field `connectionState` set to `CONNECTIONBROKEN`.
+When connection between the mobile robot and the broker stops unexpectedly, the broker will send the last will topic: "uagv/v2/manufacturer/SN/connection" with the field `connectionState` set to `CONNECTIONBROKEN`.

 ## 6.17 Topic "response"

-As with zone requests, the master control can grant edge requests through a `response` object sent on the dedicated /response topic.
+As with zone requests, the fleet control can grant edge requests through a `response` object sent on the dedicated /response topic.

 ### Response message definitions